0xJasonMurray/jasonmurray.org/content/now.md

 - Reading or listening to books:
   - Currently reading:
     - Being Geek
+    - The Darkest Web (not sure about this book yet, it is bit too dark even for me)
+  - Recently finished (2021):
     - Hitchhikers Guide to the Galaxy (No, I have never read this book before)
-  - Recently finished (2021):
     - American Kingpin
     - Recursion
     - Why Buddhism is True